Speaking, Press and Broadcast Enquiries

 I am also the co-host of the Podcast Change Making Women with Ziada Abeid, check out our 70+ shows (and counting) here and a co-founder of The Story Party, a regular story telling soiree in Central London.

 Mary Ann is an Author, Accredited Shadow Work Coach, Action Learning Facilitator & a Nia Movement Practitioner.
+Her Embodying Change Coaching practice enables people she works with to name the dissonance between their values and the day to day reality of their work and then to move forward with strategies that help to bring their work in change making space into greater alignment with their principles and with a genuine solidarity that is focused on healing injustice.
+She is currently also in this practice herself as the part-time Co-Chief Executive and Transformation Officer at ADD International working with Fredrick Ouko to lead the organisation through a process of transformational change.
 She is also the Initiator and a Co-Director of Healing Solidarity and of The Red Tent Directory.
 She holds a degree in Swahili and Social Anthropology and as Masters in Anthropological Research.
 Between 2004 and 2011 she was CEO of the charity AbleChildAfrica and has two decades of experience as a leader and practitioner in international development; including developing programmes in three countries for the mental health and wellbeing charity BasicNeeds.
 She is skilled at professional fundraising and grant-making and has raised millions of pounds for the organisations she has worked for to fund social justice projects.
 Mary Ann also Chaired a Domestic Violence Refuge and led the organisation through a merger/change process and consulted with other organisations in their change-management processes.

 If you’d like to go ahead and schedule a time on my calendar, please click here or email firstname.lastname@example.org who can help us find a convenient time.
 If you’d like to set up a preliminary chat, I am more than happy to do that as well.
 Please do so via Lyndsey.